izikeros/blog/content/posts/notes/rag_fussion.md

 ## What is RAG-fusion?

-The principle behind RAG-fusion is to generate multiple versions of the user's original query using a LLM, and then re-rank the results to select the most relevant answers.
+**The principle behind RAG-fusion is to generate multiple versions of the user's original query using a LLM, and then re-rank the results to select the most relevant retrieved parts.**

+> NOTE: The term RAG in the name of the technique might be a bit misleading since "RAG-fusion" refers only to the first part of RAG - retrieval process.

+How it works?
 For instance, the prompt template for this task might look something like this: "Generate multiple search queries related to: {original_query}", where `{original_query}` is a placeholder for the user's original query.
 This step enables the model to explore different perspectives and interpretations of the original query, thereby broadening the range of potential responses.

 ## Re-ranking: A Crucial Step